starbeamjs/starbeam/docs/PACKAGE-SURFACE-TRIAGE.md

 public.
 The duplicated adapter-local types may be the right short-term state until the owning package boundary is clear.

-**Vue directive findings from #211**
+**Vue directive findings from #211 and #215**

-Vue proves that a non-hooks dialect is feasible.
-A custom directive can own an element-backed resource lifetime directly:
+Vue proves that a non-hooks dialect is feasible. `@starbeam/vue` now exposes `elementResourceDirective`, a custom directive factory that can own an element-backed resource lifetime directly:

 - `mounted` receives the element and creates the resource scope.